mssch/kismatic/README.md

 [Roadmap](ROADMAP.md)

 # Dangerously Basic Installation instructions
-Use the `kismatic install` command to work through installation of a platform.
+Use the `kismatic install` command to work through installation of a cluster.
 The installer expects the underlying infrastructure to be accessible via SSH using Public Key Authentication.

 The installation consists of three phases: